ministryofjustice/Claim-for-Crown-Court-Defence/docs/creating_a_new_fee_scheme.md

 Tests included in this spec:

-* An instace of a fee type class should respond to `agfs_scheme_17?` for the new fee scheme
+* An instance of a fee type class should respond to `agfs_scheme_17?` for the new fee scheme
 * The fee type classes should respond to `agfs_scheme_17s`
 * The new method `agfs_scheme_17s` should return all fee types related to the new fee scheme

 #### Fetch eligible advocate categories spec

 Update `spec/services/claims/fetch_eligible_advocate_categories_spec.rb`:

+This spec only needs updating if changes to advocate categories are made as part of the new fee scheme.

 ```ruby
 # spec/services/claims/fetch_eligible_advocate_categories_spec.rb